qqqlllyyyy/LintCode-Python/README.md

 # LintCode-with-Python
-My solution for LintCode questions in Python
+My solution for LintCode questions in Python.